Demonstrating scalable randomized benchmarking of universal gate sets: Discussion

 \section{Discussion}

 Scalable benchmarking methods are needed to quantify the integrated performance of medium- and large-scale quantum processors.
-In this paper, we introduced a scalable method for RB of universal gate sets that uses a novel and customizable family of randomized mirror circuit.
+In this paper, we introduced a scalable method for RB of universal gate sets that uses a novel and customizable family of randomized mirror circuits.
 We presented a theory for our method, showing that it reliably measures the error rate of a random $n$-qubit circuit layer sampled from a user-specified distribution $\Omega$.
 We demonstrated MRB on multiple gate sets in both simulations and experiments, demonstrating that it is reliable and that it is a powerful tool for understanding errors in many-qubit circuits.
 Our method can be viewed as both an adaptation of standard RB and its variants, to enable efficient and scalable benchmarking of universal gate sets, and as an adaptation of XEB that removes XEB's inefficient circuit simulation step.
 It therefore provides a link between two widely used benchmarking methodologies, and so we anticipate that the ideas introduced here will lead to further advances in randomized benchmarking.

-In our experiments, we demonstrated MRB of a gate set consisting of $\g{cnot}$ and arbitrary single-qubit gates on up to 27 qubits and MRB of a gate set with non-Clifford two-qubit gates ($\g{cs}$ and $\g{cs}^{\dag}$) on up to 4 qubits.
+Using two quantum processors, we demonstrated MRB of a gate set consisting of $\g{cnot}$ and arbitrary single-qubit gates on up to 27 qubits and MRB of a gate set with non-Clifford two-qubit gates ($\g{cs}$ and $\g{cs}^{\dag}$) on up to 4 qubits.
 Our results provide evidence that MRB with non-Clifford gates is a robust method for determining a processor's error rate per gate layer, and that these error rates can be used to understand the magnitude of various types of errors.
-Our experiments show that MRB on many qubits reveals and quantifies errors not present in one- and two-qubit circuits, highlighting the importance of scalable benchmarks.
+Additionally, our results show that MRB on many qubits reveals and quantifies errors not present in one- and two-qubit circuits, highlighting the importance of scalable benchmarks.
 Comparisons of RB error rates predicted from crosstalk-free models and our experimental results show evidence of large crosstalk errors in both of the devices we benchmarked and, importantly, our methods make it possible to quantify the size of these crosstalk errors.